mtzgroup/bigchem/README.md

 poetry install
 ```

-Check that your installation is working correctly by running the test.
-(Requires docker-compose).
+Check that your installation is working correctly by running the tests.
+(Requires `docker-compose`).

 ```sh
 sh scripts/test.sh